 Punta Arenas - The adventure begins with departure from the hotel at the agreed time.
 Punta Arenas, located in the Strait of Magellan, serves as a connection point between the Atlantic and Pacific oceans and a common starting point for exploring the surrounding nature and Antarctica.

-Plaza Munoz Gamero - The tour includes visits to monuments and emblematic places in the city, starting at Plaza Muñoz Gamero, the heart of Punta Arenas since the late 19th century.
+Plaza Munoz Gamero - During the adventure, visitors will explore monuments and emblematic places of the city, starting in Plaza Muñoz Gamero, the heart of Punta Arenas since the late 19th century.

-Monumento a Hernando de Magallanes - Visitors can explore local craft stalls and admire the Monument to Hernando de Magellan, the navigator who named the strait.
+Monumento a Hernando de Magallanes - Here, visitors can explore local craft stalls and admire the Monument to Hernando de Magellan, the navigator who named the strait.

-Museo Salesiano / Magiorinno Borgatello - Optionally, visitors can stop at one of the city’s museums and cultural centers, such as the Salesiano Maggiorino Bergatello Museum.
+Museo Salesiano / Magiorinno Borgatello - Optionally, visitors can choose to stop at one of the city’s museums and cultural centers, such as the Salesiano Maggiorino Bergatello Museum or the

-Nao Victoria Museo - Optionally, the Nao Victoria, a full-scale replica of Hernando de Magellan’s ship, offers a fascinating insight into the region’s maritime and cultural history.
+Nao Victoria Museo - Optionally, Nao Victoria, a full-scale replica of Hernando de Magellan’s ship.
+These places offer fascinating insights into the maritime and cultural history of the region.

-Mirador Cerro De La Cruz - A tour highlight is Cerro de la Cruz, offering stunning panoramic views of the city, the Strait of Magellan, and the Island of Tierra del Fuego.
-It’s the perfect spot for photographs and enjoying the region’s natural beauty.
+Mirador Cerro De La Cruz - As a tour highlight, visitors will visit Cerro de la Cruz, offering stunning panoramic views of the city, the Strait of Magellan, and the Island of Tierra del Fuego.
+This is the perfect place to capture photographs and enjoy the region’s natural beauty.

-Monumento Al Ovejero - Throughout the tour, visitors learn about Punta Arenas’ rich history and its role in Antarctic exploration and regional colonization.
-Before returning to the hotel, the tour explores the city’s northern sector, showcasing monuments dedicated to the sheep farmer, the Croatian immigrant, and oil.
+Monumento Al Ovejero - Throughout the tour, visitors will learn about Punta Arenas’ rich history and its role in Antarctic exploration and regional colonization.
+Before returning to the hotel, the tour explores the city’s northern sector, where monuments dedicated to the sheep farmer, the Croatian immigrant, and oil can be seen.

 Punta Arenas - This city tour in Punta Arenas is an excellent way to discover the city and its rich cultural heritage.
 Return to the hotel.